billie66/TLCL/book/chap15.md

 ### 依赖性

-Programs seldom “standalone;” rather they rely on the presence of other software components to get their work done.
+Programs seldom stand alone; rather, they rely on the presence of other software components to get their work done.
 Common activities, such as input/output for example, are handled by routines shared by many programs.
 These routines are stored in what are called shared libraries, which provide essential services to more than one